blinksh/themes/README.md

 The Ubuntu theme was inspired by default Ubuntu's console colors.
 Created by [Maximus](http://superuser.com/questions/497240/ubuntu-purple-terminal-colors-in-conemu) and ported to iTerm2 by [stepin](https://github.com/stepin).

 The Nord theme was created by [Arctic Ice Studio](https://github.com/arcticicestudio/nord).

+The One Half Theme was created by [sonph](https://github.com/sonph)